 What Colors Are Used in Lighting to Create a Warm Look on Set?

 We mentioned earlier that colors such as red, amber, orange, and pink are used to create a “warm” appearance on the stage, but it’s also important to know that mixing the colors is sometimes necessary to get the right color and hue.
 In general, the primary colors such as red and blue can be mixed together to create secondary colors such as yellow and cyan.
 In lighting, color-mixing is something that is done on a regular basis.

-Let’s face it, you can’t always get the perfect color or shade to create a “warm” effect onstage, so the people who do this job have to learn to mix colors.
-One of the most common types of color-mixing is using an amber light, which is a combination of red and green, with a blue light to get a warm white light in the end.
-Put simply, if you use more blue than amber, you’ll get a nice cool look.
-On the other hand, if more amber than blue is used, the result would be a much warmer look, like the light you would use to symbolize early-morning hours.
+Let’s face it, you can’t always get the perfect color or shade to create a “warm” effect onstage.
+That’s why those who have mastered this trade are so good at mixing colors too!
+One of the most common types of color-mixing is using an amber light, which is a combination of red and green with blue for warm white lighting in the end.
+If there’s more blue than ambers used then cool looking tones will result; if much more ambers are mixed instead then warmer looking hues will be produced – like that early morning glow when daylight starts breaking through.

 If it sounds complex, it certainly is in some ways, but remember that these people are professionals and they know just what they’re doing, and when you’re learning about the lighting in your church, you can quickly become familiar with these techniques as well.

 Understanding the different types of lights that are used for stage lighting can help you decide what to buy.